houd1ni/WebsocketPromisify/README.md

   send(message),
   // .addEventListener with optional predicate. on(event_name, handler, predicate = (WebSocketEvent) => true),
   // Closes the connection and free up memory.
-Returnds Promise that it has been done. close()
+Returns Promise that it has been done. close()

 ```